sbg/sevenbridges-python/docs/quickstart.rst

 App methods
 ~~~~~~~~~~~

-Currently there is only one instance method for apps: ``save()`` which
-saves changes to the app on the server.
+Currently there are no specific app methods, apart from class methods mentioned above.

 Managing tasks
 --------------